Skip to main content

 Legal frameworks exist to mediate the tension between corporate wellness goals and the protection of your personal health information and autonomy.

-They ensure that participation in a is a choice, an invitation to engage with your health, rather than a mandate that carries a significant financial penalty for non-compliance.
+They ensure that participation in a wellness program is a choice, an invitation to engage with your health, rather than a mandate that carries a significant financial penalty for non-compliance.
 These legal structures are a recognition that true wellness cannot be coerced and that your health data requires profound protection.

 The Two Faces of Wellness Programs